–Are spiritual teachings prescriptions or descriptions? Sudden vs. gradual teachings

 Ramana explains that the reason why insight is weak is due to the vasanas.
 Vasanas is a Sanskrit word that I often use in my teachings.
 It refers to habitual egoic tendencies that, through the force and momentum of ingrained habit, cause us to seemingly re-identify and re-immerse ourselves back into egotism, separation, illusion and suffering.
 It is the energy and momentum of the egoic vasanas that prevent liberation from appearing to be stable and lasting, even though liberation or the Self is all there is already and always.

-Lastly, Ramana states that once the vasanas are removed, then realisation becomes stable and bears the fruit of cessation of suffering.
-This is the point of spiritual practices – not to bring liberation about – as that is all there is already and ‘we are that’ – but to remove the habitual wrong notions/beliefs or vasanas.
+Lastly, Ramana states that once the vasanas are removed, then realisation becomes stable and bears the fruit of cessation of suffering, or Ananda (bliss).
+This is the point of spiritual practices – not to bring liberation about – as that is all there is already and ‘we are That’ – but to remove the habitual wrong notions/beliefs or vasanas that create suffering.

-Others say sravana is only paroksha jnana.
-By manana (reflection) it becomes aparoksha spasmodically.
+Others say sravana is only paroksha jnana [ie. hearing the teachings, sravana, leads only to indirect or intellectual knowledge, paroksha jnana].
+By manana (reflection) it becomes aparoksha [direct knowledge] spasmodically.
 The obstruction to its continuity is the vasanas: they rise up with reinforced vigour after manana.
 They must be held in check.
 Such vigilance consists in remembering = “I am not the body” and adhering to the aparoksha anubhava (direct experience) which has been had in course of manana (reflection).

 Such practice is called nididhyasana and eradicates the vasanas.
 Then dawns the sahaja state.
 That is jnana, sure.